 Lithuanian is the official language, but Russian and English are widely spoken.

-Duty free allowances for travellers to Lithuania include 200 cigarettes or 250g of tobacco; 1 litre spirits, 2 litres wine or 5 litres beer; perfume for personal use.
+Duty free allowances for non-EU travellers to Lithuania include 200 cigarettes or 250g of tobacco or 50 cigars; 1 litre spirits, 4 litres wine or 16 litres beer; perfume for personal use.
 There is technically no limitation on alcohol and tobacco products for those travelling from other EU countries.

 Become our Vilnius Travel Expert